 Preheat oven to 350.
 Peel and cut apples into eighths.
 Microwave apples on high for 3minutes.
 Take each apple slice and roll in a crescent roll.
 Place rolls in a 9X13 buttered baking dish.
 In a bowl, melt butter, adding sugar and vanilla, mix well.
 Spoon butter mixture over each roll.
 Sprinkle with cinnamon.
 Pour Mountain Dew soda over the entire dish.
 Bake uncovered 30 minutes or until lightly browned.

 Try a Sunday Dinner and enjoy the discount.
-Like the tired, old, and worn out shoes.......comfortable shoes food!
+Like the tired, old, and worn out shoes.......comfort

 If the shoe fits, wear it well!